bcjaeger/rpriori/README.md

     age`.

-This approach is standard for population science papers and it can also creat very informative tables, but making those tables can get very tedious very quickly. `rpriori` is designed to help generate and tabulate these tables without having to fit dozens of models by hand.
+This approach is standard for population science papers and it can also create very informative tables, but making those tables can get very tedious very quickly. `rpriori` is designed to help generate and tabulate these tables without having to fit dozens of models by hand.
 All we need to do is apply the `summary` function to an `apri_fit` model